Bungee Jumping in Sagana: Of Unforgettable thrills

 Bungee jumping is one of those activities that stirs up mixed emotions every time it’s mentioned.
 It either evokes excitement or shock; more often than not the latter, as most do not seem to understand why one would willingly jump out of elevated ground or a tower only to have their life hanging by a rope – literally.

-Bungee Jumping in Sagana, Kenya is ran by Bungeewalla and can be accessed via Savage Wilderness Camp or Rapids Camp both in Sagana.
-It’s currently the only place in the country where you can partake in the activity.
+Bungee Jumping in Sagana, Kenya is ran by Bungeewalla and can be accessed via Savage Wilderness Camp or Rapids Camp, both of which are in Sagana.
+It’s currently the only company that offers the activity.
 I decided to access it via Savage Wilderness.
 Savage Wilderness Camp is located off the Nairobi – Nyeri Highway.

-I first watched the people before me jumping to get an idea of how the jump happens.
-At this point I was a bit nervous but what terrified me the most was the climb up the crane.
+I first watched the people before me jumping to get an idea of what happens.
+At this point I was a bit nervous but what terrified me the most was climbing up the crane.
 I was ready to go back home.